 - Holiday Party organized by a HAI Producer

 - Love Fest organized by a HAI Producer

 - HAI Facilitator workshops that are not produced by HAI Global or a HAI Producer

-- Private parties, including private parties held by HAI Facilitators, Mini-Workshop Leaders, Presenters, Producers, Board Members, Team Members, Office Staff, Volunteers or other personnel, who are holding the event in their personal capacity and not on behalf of HAI
+- Private parties, including private parties held by HAI Facilitators, Introduction to Intimacy Workshop Leaders, Presenters, Producers, Board Members, Team Members, Office Staff, Volunteers or other personnel, who are holding the event in their personal capacity and not on behalf of HAI

 - Pride Parade and other public events

 - Other workshops